blmousee/simpleperf/README.md

     0.20%     1       Java_com_example_sudogame_GameModel_findConflictPairs
     0.14%     1       Java_com_example_sudogame_GameModel_canFindSolution

-With the help of debug libsudo-game-jni.so, the report above shows that most time in libsudo-game-jni.so is spent in function checkValid.
-And we can look into it further.
+With the help of debug version of libsudo-game-jni.so, the report above shows that most time in libsudo-game-jni.so is spent in function checkValid.
+So now we can look into it further.

 ### Report samples in one function